AKA: law & order, safety, police, policing, violence in society

 - Prohibited and Regulated Weapons and Explosive Devices [unlikely to have victims]

-- ‘The Ministry of Justice survey shows that only about 25% is reported and with varying degree across different crime types.”
+- ‘The Ministry of Justice survey shows that only about 25% [of crime] is reported and with varying degree across different crime types.”

 - ‘The 'Victimisations (police stations)' report has the complete dataset from July 2014.’